tailor-cms/xt/docs/edit-package.md

 ## Composite Elements

 Content elements can be configured as composite elements using the `isComposite` flag in the manifest.
-To include a list of composite elements, utilize the `TailorEmbeddedContainer` global component.
+To include a list of embedded child elements, utilize the `TailorEmbeddedContainer` global component.
 Tailor CMS will render the appropriate element list, while the CEK runtime will mock example elements.